 - Gumroad — I’ve used this, and it works fine

 - MoonClerk — highly recommended by others in online marketing

 Using these services often means the payment or transaction is not happening on your site, although you can get pretty close to making it look like it does!
 None of these services requires you to have an SSL certificate unless you’re embedding its form/tech on your site.
 But these solutions will eat into your revenue a bit, since you’re adding a middleman into the mix—you’ll pay either a monthly fee or a revenue percentage.

 There’s also the old standby, PayPal.
 You can just embed a PayPal button that says “Buy Now,” and your customers will be directed off your site to pay.

 How to sell subscription-based products

-I’ve been experimenting with Chargebee, which is a powerful accounting and administrative tool if you plan to sell any type of product that has a recurring fee (monthly, annual, or something else)—but it’s only for fairly serious businesspeople, since the minimum monthly fee is $49/month.
-MoonClerk can also handle recurring payments and has lower-cost plans.
+I use Chargebee, which is a powerful tool if you plan to sell any type of product that has a recurring fee (monthly, annual, or something else), but it’s not really for individual use.
+Fortunately, Stripe and PayPal now both support subscription-based sales.
+Memberful is another popular option.

 When you want to charge later, not up front (invoicing)

 I use Wave (free!) to invoice clients for services rendered.
-A good portion of my income is from services that I bill for after the work is completed, so it’s important for me to have a robust online invoicing system that keeps track of who has paid and who hasn’t, with automatic direct deposit to my banking account.
 Wave has payment processing built in and allows customers to pay immediately with a credit card.
 On your invoices, you can also include information about paying through PayPal if your customers prefer that method–you can even include instructions on payment by check.
 (Wave’s invoicing system is highly customizable.)

 Shortcuts that don’t involve WordPress self-hosting